Open 24 hours, 7 days a week

 Restaurant Mopping Accidents

 Restaurants can be busy places, where staff often have to rush to complete tasks.
-Sometimes they do not have the capacity to clean spillages right away, or in some venues, dim and atmospheric lighting may prevent customers from seeing potential hazards on the floor.
+Sometimes, they do not have the capacity to clean spillages right away, or in some venues, dim and atmospheric lighting may prevent customers from seeing potential hazards on the floor.

-If, for instance, you fell on a restaurant on a wet floor hazard that had not been properly signposted, if it could be shown that the restaurant did not take correct steps to either clean up the hazard or train staff appropriately, you could be entitled to make mopping accident claims.
+If, for instance, you fell on a restaurant on a wet floor hazard that had not been properly signposted, if it could be shown that the restaurant did not take the correct steps to either clean up the hazard or train staff appropriately, you could be entitled to make mopping accident claims.

 Mopping Accidents In Shops And Supermarkets